RickySu/tagcache/README.md

 Introduction
 ------------

-This bundle provides cache with tags.
+This is a cache storage engine.

 Features
 ------------

 * Stores a cache with multiple tags.
 And deletes cache by using tag.
-* Provides controller cache.

 Requirements
 ------------

-* Annotations for Controllers.
+* PHP 5.3 above

 Installation
 ------------